1996 United States Senate elections: South Carolina

 Popular incumbent Republican Strom Thurmond won re-election against Democratic challenger Elliott Springs Close.

 The South Carolina Democratic Party held their primary on June 11, 1996.
-Elliott Springs Close, a 43-year-old political novice from Columbia, entered the Democratic primary and faced opposition from black photographer Cecil J. Williams.
+Elliott Springs Close, a 43-year-old political novice from Columbia, entered the Democratic primary and faced opposition from photographer Cecil J. Williams.
 Close was a wealthy heir of a textile business, a brother-in-law of President Clinton's chief of staff Erskine Bowles, who styled himself as a fiscal conservative and a social moderate.
 Even though he proclaimed himself as such, he took positions that would align himself with the liberal wing of the Democratic party.
-Close would not have voted to balance the budget, he agreed with the Don't ask, don't tell policy of the military initiated by Clinton and he supported continuing welfare as a federal entitlement program.
+Close would not have voted to balance the budget, he agreed with the "Don't ask, don't tell" policy of the military initiated by Clinton, and he supported continuing welfare as a federal entitlement program.

-The South Carolina Republican Party held their primary on June 11, 1996 and the contest pitted 93-year-old incumbent Senator Strom Thurmond against two relatively unknown candidates.
+The South Carolina Republican Party held their primary on June 11, 1996, and the contest pitted 93-year-old incumbent Senator Strom Thurmond against two relatively unknown candidates.
 Secretary of State Jim Miles was the only Republican statewide official who had not endorsed Strom Thurmond and it was rumored that he was considering entering the primary.
 Thurmond's press secretary, Mark Goodin, criticized Miles for not endorsing Thurmond and told those who contributed to Miles campaign fund that they were contributing to a contest against Thurmond, not the state's other Senator, Democrat Fritz Hollings.
 Miles soon endorsed Thurmond which left Harold G. Worley, a state representative from Myrtle Beach, and Charlie Thompson, an educator from Charleston, as the only opponents to Thurmond's election.
 Worley spent $600,000 of his own money and based his campaign almost solely on Thurmond's age.
 He questioned Thurmond's mental ability to make decisions and whether he had the capacity to fill out a full term, which would put Thurmond at one-hundred years old.
 Nevertheless, Thurmond cruised to a primary victory and Worley only carried Horry County.